tobinvanpelt/vim-semicolon/Readme.md

 - travel to breakpoint when navigating up down in breakppoint window with preview
 - add/remove conditions to a breakpoint
-- add/remove ignores
+- add/remove ignores to a breakpoint
 - disable breakpoints

-- when running tests comment out all breakpoints
-- debug just a specific test from the quickfix window

 License